- early 20th Century, particularly pre-WWII, but not pre-WWI

 Without any sarcasm or derision intended, whatever methods used then during that narrow window of time didn’t work for a massive percentage of Jews.

 Yes, a lot of Jews upheld Judaism wonderfully & with admirable devotion.

 If someone is promoting their chinuch method as “the original method used for raising children until Western psychology came along and ruined everything,” then I want to know if it is the method that produced the Chafetz Chaim or is it the method that produced the secular Communists?

 (Also, as already stated in the previous post, Western science-based psychology actually came along and ruined everything at the beginning of the Twentieth Century, not the Sixties.
-The child psychology that started to form in the Sixties and reached its zenith in the Eighties was merely a reaction to the earlier form of Western child psychology.)
+The child psychology that started to form in the Sixties, reaching its zenith in the Eighties, was merely a reaction to the earlier form of Western child psychology.)

 And so on.

 Furthermore, who else has noticed that the Sephardi communities in North Africa and the Middle East did not succumb to the Haskalah or Communism or Secularism or the Reform movement?